donkirkby/donkirkby.github.com/index.md

 * [Bart Bonte] blogs a steady stream of browser and mobile puzzle games with some real treasures in there.
 Highly recommended!
 Start with each year's best of the year post.
+* [Dragonsweeper] is a really clever mashup between the old minesweeper puzzle and roguelike dungeon crawlers.
+The mechanic for leveling up is really clean, and it has a few extra quests to keep it interesting after you win the basic game.
 * [0hn0] is a simple logic puzzle a bit like a sudoku.
 The design is so clean and enjoyable that I play it every morning over breakfast.
 * Another of my daily treats is [Connections] on the New York Times Games page.